 Josh Denny knows firsthand how insidious Cancel Culture can be.

-The comedian, podcaster and Food Network host got “cancelled” two years ago after he shared a provocative comparison on Twitter tied to race.
+The comedian, podcaster and former Food Network host got “cancelled” two years ago after he shared a provocative comparison on Twitter tied to race.

 “Straight White Male” has become this century’s N-Word.
 It’s used to offend and diminish the recipient based on assumption and bias.
 No difference in the usage.